Kronprinsessegade 38

-Kronprinsessegade 38 is a listed property located at the corner of Kronprinsessegade and Dronningens Tværgade in central Copenhagen, Denmark.
-It was listed on the Danish registry of protected buildings and places in 1945.
-Notable former residents include the politician C. G. Andræ, educator Nathalie Zahle and painter Wilhelm Rosenstand.
+Kronprinsessegade 38 is a listed building located at the corner of Kronprinsessegade and Dronningens Tværgade in central Copenhagen, Denmark.
+It was listed in 1945 on the Danish registry of protected buildings and places.
+Notable former residents include the politician C. G. Andræ, educator Natalie Zahle and painter Vilhelm Rosenstand.

 History

 Early history

 The building was constructed by Bloms Enke & Sønner in 1803–06.
 The property was listed in the new cadastre of 1806 as No. 400 in St. Ann's West Quarter.

-1834 census

 Lars Peter Hedermann, a krigsråd, resided on the second floor at the 1834 census.
 He lived there with his wife Sophie H. Hedermann (née Lange), two sons (aged 13 and 20) and one maid.

-1840 census
+1840s

 De Hamilton, widow of an admiral, resided on the first floor with her 19-year-old daughter and one maid at the 1840 census.
 Johan Peter Jacobsen, a military surgeon, resided on the second floor with his wife Christine Jacobsen, their son Emilie Jacobsen and one maid.
 H. F. v.
 Mack Ene, a captain in the 1st Jutland Infantry Regiment, resided on the third floor with his wife Emilie v.
 Mack Ene and one maid.
 Ludvig von Kellner, a captain in the Engineering Corps, resided on the fourth floor with his wife Elise v.
-Kellner, their three children (aged one to six), his sister Sopie Kellner, his sister-in-law Harriet Zuber and two maids.
+Kellner, their three children (aged one to six), his sister Sopie Kellner, his sister-in-law Harriet Zuber, and two maids.
 Jens Lauritsen Lohr, a grocer (urtekræmmer), resided on the ground floor with his wife Christiane Lohr, a grocer's apprentice, one male servant and one maid.